-- 11. When the cut is completed, raise the Saw Head, release the Trigger, wait for the Blade to stop turning, release the Clamp and remove the workpiece from the Saw. - 12.
-To prevent accidents, turn off the tool and unplug it after use.
-Clean, then store the tool indoors out of children's reach. - 13.
-Lock the Saw Head down and lock all other adjustments before moving the Saw.
-Use the Carrying Handle and handle cut outs on each side of the Base to lift and support the Saw while moving it.
+- 12. When the cut is completed, raise the Saw Head, release the Trigger, wait for the Blade to stop turning, release the Clamp and remove the workpiece from the Saw. - 13.
+To prevent accidents, turn off the tool and unplug it from its electrical outlet after use.
+Clean, then store the tool indoors out of children's reach.

-Maintenance and Servicing Instructions
+Maintenance and Servicing